reach-sh/reach-lang/docs-md/src/guide-changelog.md

 Version 0.1.5 is the current Reach release candidate version.

++ 2021/09/25: Added `didPublish()`.
++ 2021/09/24: Contracts do not store the Merkleization of the state, but store the state itself; this changes the interface to contracts, so this release cannot communicate with DApps compiled by older versions of Reach.
 + 2021/09/16: Bare integers used as time arguments will throw a deprecation warning.
 Use `relativeTime` instead.
 + 2021/09/16: The concept of deployment modes has been removed and the only available behavior is what was previously the `firstMsg` deployment mode.